amandamiotto/2025March-nci-hpc-intro/_episodes/10-hpc-intro.md

 computers should be usable at the same time, __solving many researchers' problems in parallel__.

+## What is a High Performance Compute Cluster?

+HPC's are basically a lot of computers joined together.
+Their computers and configurations come in different shapes and sizes, to handle different needs and use cases.
+They are run with a 'head node', who coordinates what jobs go where.

+Think about this - In your car, you have the space to store and move a few boxes around.
+But what happens when you have 100s of boxes to move?

+You can think of a HPC as a fleet of trucks for moving stuff around.
+Some are normal sized like your typical delivery truck, for when you need to move a lot of small items.
+Some are big flat beds, for moving giant deliveries like cars or heavy machinery around.
+And they all are organised by a depo, who tells the trucks where to go, what to pick up and what to drop off.

+Our HPCs are the same.
+You may need to do a lot of little calculations - so you have a lot of little boxes to move, or you may need multiple delivery trucks.
+You may have only a couple of big calculations to do - but they're so big that they won't work on your computer.
+You need a really big computer to do that calculation - your big flat bed trucks.

+Our head node is our truck depo - it keeps track of what jobs go where, what types of trucks are available or where in the queue your job is.
+We don't need to deliver our job to each individual truck - we leave all our boxes at the head depo and let the depo do its job.

 ## Jargon Busting Presentation

 Open the [HPC Jargon Buster]({{ site.url }}{{ site.baseurl }}/files/jargon.html#p1)